brycewray/eleventy_solo/src/posts/2021/06/beginners-luck-3-adding-zola-starter.md

 ---

 This will be an unusually short entry.
-I just wanted to advise that I've built my fifth [static site generator (SSG)](https://jamstack.org/generators) [starter set](/posts/2021/03/beginners-luck-update).
+I just wanted to advise that I've built my seventh [static site generator (SSG)](https://jamstack.org/generators) [starter set](/posts/2021/03/beginners-luck-update).
 It uses [Zola](https://getzola.org), and you can find its GitHub repository at [https://github.com/brycewray/zola_solo](https://github.com/brycewray/zola_solo).
 There's also a [live demo](https://zola-solo.vercel.app).

 Unfamiliar with Zola?
 It's a [Rust](https://rust-lang.org)-based SSG that came about because its creator, [Vincent Prouillet](https://www.vincentprouillet.com/), was using the [Go](https://golang.org)-based [Hugo](https://gohugo.io).
 He loved the fact that Hugo was a single binary (see my article, "[Eleventy and Hugo: comparing and contrasting](/posts/2020/12/eleventy-hugo-comparing-contrasting)," for some insight into why that can be appealing) but became frustrated by the unwieldiness of Go templating.
 Instead, he decided to build a very Hugo-like SSG but with much simpler templating, based on his own creation: the [Tera](https://tera.netlify.app/) template engine.
 If you're familiar with how [Nunjucks](https://mozilla.github.io/nunjucks/) reads and works in [Eleventy](https://11ty.dev), you'll find Tera's syntax and feature set quite familiar and, therefore, comfortable.